apache/tvm/docs/dev/pass_infra.rst

 users so that they can customize their own pass or pass pipeline.

-For all the passes that are implemented in the C++ backend, we provide a corresponding Python API in `python/tvm/relay/transform.py`_.
+For all the passes that are implemented in the C++ backend, we provide corresponding Python APIs in `python/tvm/ir/transform.py`_ and `python/tvm/relay/transform.py`_, respectively.
 For instance, const folding has a Python API like the following:

 .. code:: python